M.A. in Mental Health Counseling

 Graduation requires successful completion of the 66 credit curriculum (which includes twenty one courses scheduled over four semesters and a summer), a 100-hour clinical practicum, a 600-hour internship, a presentation of fieldwork cases indicating sufficient understanding of case dynamics, and an accepted Fieldwork Research Paper.
 Coursework includes theories of counseling, basic and comparative psychoanalytic theory, developmental studies, psychopathology, assessment, diagnosis and treatment planning, ethics and professional practice, and group dynamics.
 Students also undertake a personal analysis as part of their training.
 Please refer to the program catalog for exact graduation requirements.

 Students can complete the program in four semesters and one summer if they complete the Fieldwork Research Paper concurrently with coursework.
+Students beginning in the Spring semester will require an additional semester because of internship scheduling.
 Students with high curiosity, openness to new experiences, and tolerance for ambiguity tend to proceed more successfully through the program.
 Many students take one or more additional semesters to complete the paper, and some students schedule their internships in a third year.

 Each student participates in a training analysis, working one-on-one with an analyst throughout the program.
 The training analysis is an important part of the educational process.
-It deepens the student’s understanding of course material through personal experience and helps the student tolerate the feelings aroused by psychoanalytic study.
+It deepens the student’s understanding of course material through personal experience and helps the student tolerate the feelings aroused by study of the human mind.
 It offers a fuller appreciation of one’s own emotional dynamics, increases the student’s access to all emotional states, and increases self-understanding, which is particularly critical for understanding others.
 Students complete at least seventy hours of training analysis, typically meeting weekly.

-The first clinical experience is the 100-hour practicum, conducted in a fieldwork setting where students sit with regressed patients in order to learn about psychosis and primitive mental states.
-This experience, unique to BGSP, provides the opportunity to learn how to develop basic skills in establishing a therapeutic relationship with clients in regressed states.
-The practicum and accompanying fieldwork seminar and supervision foster an ability to read the client’s contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
+The first clinical experience is the 100-hour practicum, conducted in a fieldwork setting where students sit with people experiencing psychosis and extremely regressed mental states.
+This experience, unique to BGSP, provides the opportunity to learn how to develop skills in establishing a therapeutic relationship with people experiencing these states.
+The practicum and accompanying fieldwork seminar and supervision foster an ability to read the person's contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
 These skills are basic to working with people at all levels of functioning.
-Students continue meeting with the three patients seen in the practicum placement beyond the 100-hour counseling license requirement, in order to have a long term experience with regressed patients.
+Students continue meeting with the three people seen in the practicum placement beyond the 100-hour counseling license requirement, in order to have a long term experience with this population.

 After a semester in the practicum placement, the student begins the internship experience, placed for fifteen hours a week in a clinical setting serving adults, children or adolescents, for a total of 600 hours.
 Group supervision is provided at BGSP; individual supervision with qualified supervisors takes place at BGSP and on site.
 Placements include clinics, day treatment programs, residential settings, schools, early intervention programs, and substance abuse programs.